bayreuth-politics/R/docs/index.markdown

 This is the page of the *Data Analysis in R* course in Fall Term 2022 at the University of Bayreuth.
-The course is taught by Ken Stiller *(kenneth.stiller@politics.ox.ac.uk)*.
+The course is taught by Ken Stiller *(kenneth.stiller@uni-bayreuth.de)*.

 ## Class